Sibylle Berg: Life

 Berg was born on 2 June 1962 in Weimar, East Germany.
 They spent their childhood and youth in Constanta, Romania.
 Their father was a music professor, and their mother was a librarian.
 Before beginning their higher education in West Germany, they were trained as a combat diver.
 They studied oceanography at the University of Hamburg, and worked various jobs.
-In 1996, they moved to Zurich, Switzerland.
-They married in 2004, and has held Swiss citizenship since 2012.
+In 1996, they moved to Zürich, Switzerland.
+Berg married in 2004, and has held Swiss citizenship since 2012.
 Berg is known to support the Straight Edge movement.
-Berg describes themself as Non-Binary and uses they/them pronouns.
+Berg describes themself as non-binary.

+In 2023 an article in the Neue Zürcher Zeitung put big parts of Berg's biographical details into question.

+On 25 September 2023 it was announced that Berg will be competing in the election for the European Parliament in June 2024 for Die PARTEI.

+In the 2024 European Parliament election, Berg was elected together with Martin Sonneborn.
+Berg holds German and Swiss citizenship.

 Novelist

-Sibylle Berg's first novel, "A Few People Search For Happiness And Laugh Themselves To Death", was published in 1997 by Reclam Publishing, after previously being rejected by 50 other publishers.
+Berg's first novel, A Few People Search for Happiness and Laugh Themselves to Death, was published in 1997 by Reclam Publishing, after previously being rejected by 50 other publishers.

-As of 2024, Berg has written 16 novels.
-To promote their newly released books, Sibylle Berg goes on tour, with the 2012 release of Vielen Dank für das Leben (Thank You For This Life) including contributions from film and theater actors Katia Riemann, Mathias Brandt, and musician Mary Ocher, and the release of GRM: brainfuck featured the grime rappers T.Roadz, and Prince Rapid and Slix of Ruff Sqwad.
+As of 2024, Berg has written 18 novels.
+To promote their newly released books, Berg goes on tour, with the 2012 release of Vielen Dank für das Leben (Thank You For This Life) including contributions from film and theater actors Katia Riemann, Mathias Brandt, and musician Mary Ocher, and the release of GRM: brainfuck featured the grime rappers T.Roadz, and Prince Rapid and Slix of Ruff Sqwad.

 Playwright

-Sibylle Berg has written 29 plays.
+Berg has written 32 plays.
 In 2000, in Bochum, their second play Helges Leben (Helge's Life) was staged and commissioned for the Mulheim Theater Festival.

-In 2008, the play Von denen die überleben (Of Those Who Survive) was staged in the central theater of Zurich, in collaboration with well-known artists such as Jon Pylypchuk, Gabríela Friðriksdóttir, and more.
+In 2008, the play Von denen die überleben (Of Those Who Survive) was staged in the central theater of Zürich, in collaboration with well-known artists such as Jon Pylypchuk, Gabríela Friðriksdóttir, and more.

-In 2013, Sibylle Berg began working with Maxim Gorki Theater in Berlin, and their first play, Es sagt mir nichts, das sogenannte Draussen (The so-called outside means nothing to me), was selected in 2014 as the play of the year by Theater heute.
+In 2013, Berg began working with Maxim Gorki Theater in Berlin, and their first play, Es sagt mir nichts, das sogenannte Draussen (The so-called outside means nothing to me), was selected in 2014 as the play of the year by Theater heute.

 In 2015, the play Und dann kam Mirna (And Then Came Mirna) won the Friedrich Luft Prize as the best production in Berlin and Potsdam.

 In 2019, the play Wonderland Ave was invited to the "Mülheim Theatertage".

 In 2019, the play Hate Triptych – Ways out of the crisis (Hass-Triptychon – Wege aus der Krise) won the Nestroypreis as the best play of the year in German-speaking countries.

 Berg's plays have been staged and aired in the United States, Britain, Italy, France, Spain, Poland, Lithuania, the Czech Republic, Slovenia, Hungary, Turkey, Denmark, Sweden, Norway, the Netherlands, Romania, and Bulgaria.